rbalhorn/streaming/README.md

 Not completed.

 Known Issues:
-Can only load one player on a page at a time
+Can only load one player on a page at a time (mostly fixed)
-Clicking on buttons will cause the page to scroll sometimes

 TODO:
-prevent default clicks on buttons create quality switcher controls for player remove ids from controls so that multiple videos can be loaded with working controls look into BufferStallErrors (more likely Akamai related)
+create audio and caption switcher controls for player remove ids from controls so that multiple videos can be loaded with working controls (mostly done) look into BufferStallErrors (more likely Akamai universal stream packaging related - mostly fixed)